gtauzin/kedro-dagster/README.md

 ## What are the features of Kedro-Dagster?

 - **Configuration‑Driven Workflows:** Centralize orchestration settings in a `dagster.yml` file for each Kedro environment.
-Define jobs from filtered Kedro pipelines, assign executors, retries, resource limits, and cron-based schedules.
+Define jobs from filtered Kedro pipelines, assign executors, schedules.
 - **Customization:** The core integration lives in the auto‑generated Dagster `definitions.py`.
 For advanced use cases, you can extend or override these definitions.
 - **Kedro Hooks Preservation:** Kedro hooks are preserved and called at the appropriate time during pipeline execution, so custom logic (e.g., data validation, logging) continues to work seamlessly.
 - **MLflow Compatibility:** Use [Kedro-MLflow](https://github.com/Galileo-Galilei/kedro-mlflow) with Dagster’s [MLflow integration](https://dagster.io/integrations/dagster-mlflow) to track experiments, log models, and register artifacts.